Table of Contents

 - Welfare state

 Peer pressure, also known as social pressure, can be defined as the influence others exert on an individual to change individual attitudes or behavior.
 This phenomenon can be explained by research in which an adolescent male was told to drive and different scenarios were provided to him.
 It showed that risk-taking behaviors increased in the presence of peers or passengers and decreased when he was alone.

 - Membership groups: formal or informal members and cliques

 - Dissociative groups: wish to avoid associating, behave counter to group norms

 Conformity and Obedience

-It can be defined as social pressure on an individual that leads to change his beliefs and attitudes in order to fit in a group.
-This can be real (in which other people are involved) or imaginary (norms and society).This experiment was first performed by a psychologist named Jenness.
-He performed the experiment by giving individuals a glass bottle with beads in it and then asked them to count them.
-Then he placed them in a room as a group and asked them to again estimate the number of beads and inquired them whether they desired to change their initial estimates or not.
-Most of them changed their answers according to the group estimates.
-There are three types of conformity:
+It can be defined as social pressure on an individual to change one’s beliefs and attitudes in order to fit in a group.
+This can be real (in which other people are involved) or imaginary (norms and society).
+A good example of this concept is an experiment Jenness performed by giving individuals a glass bottle with beads in it and then asking them to estimate the quantity.
+Then he placed each person with a group and asked them to again estimate the number of beads.
+Jenness found that most of them changed their answers according to the group estimates.